Developing nations

 A number of developing nations are ruled by unstable or corrupt governments.
 Many have been weakened by ongoing or recently ended armed conflict and insurmountable debt.
 Developing nations usually have little or no access to technology, high unemployment and a scarcity of well-paying jobs, poor education systems, and inadequate health care.

 A common misconception about developing nations is that they are resource poor.
-In truth, many developing nations actually boast rich natural resources that could actually spur economic growth and development.
-Unfortunately, greed and corruption often lead to mismanagement of these resources, and citizens never benefit from their exploitation.
+In truth, many developing nations actually boast rich natural resources that could spur economic growth and development; however, greed and corruption often lead to mismanagement of these resources, and citizens never benefit from their exploitation.

-The root of a number of the problems shared by developing nations is extreme poverty.
-As a result, the United Nations (UN) has established a number of goals intended to help reduce poverty and improve the lives of citizens in the world's poorest nations.
+The root of many of the problems faced by developing nations is extreme poverty.
+As a result, the United Nations (UN) established several goals intended to help reduce poverty and improve the lives of citizens in the world's most impoverished nations.

 Aiding Developing Nations

 In 2000, the UN identified eight Millennium Development Goals (MDGs) designed to increase the quality of life for millions of people living in developing nations.
-Both developing nations themselves and nations working to provide aid to developing nations use these goals to assess progress and hit certain targets.
+Developing nations and nations providing aid to developing nations used these goals to assess progress and meet specific targets through 2015.
 The following is a summary of the eight MDGs:

 - Halve the number of people suffering from extreme poverty and hunger